nguyensjsu/fa22-202-gang-of-four/README.md

 We followed tthe process and roles of extreme programming.
 XP framework normally involves 5 phases or stages of the development process that iterate continuously:

 ## Planning
-* The first stage, is when the customer meets the development team and presents the requirements in the form of user stories to describe the desired result.
-The team then estimates the stories and creates a release plan broken down into iterations needed to cover the required functionality part after part.
-If one or more of the stories can’t be estimated, so-called spikes can be introduced which means that further research is needed.
+* The first stage team estimates the stories and creates a development plan broken down into iterations needed to cover the required functionality part after part.
+* If one or more of the stories can’t be estimated, so-called spikes can be introduced which means that further research is needed.

 ## Designing
 * A part of the planning process, but can be set apart to emphasize its importance.